rabbitmq/ra/docs/internals/INTERNALS.md

 received from the other processes.
 It is the only process that reads from the log.

-Under normal operations reads from the log are done from in memory ETS tables but it may occasionally read from log segments on disk, particularly when recovering after a restart.
+Under normal operations reads from the log are done from in-memory ETS tables but it may occasionally read from log segments on disk, particularly when recovering after a restart.
+These ETS tables are maintained by the write ahead log component.

 ### The Write Ahead Log (WAL)

 This is the process that's first to accept all write operations.

+The storage of the WAL is made of 2 parts:
+ * a file where the entries of all Ra servers are written.
+ * in-memory ETS tables that contain and will serve the entries for individual Ra servers.

+#### WAL's file

 The WAL appends entries from all Ra servers running on the current Erlang node to a single file and calls `fsync(1)` after a certain number of writes have been performed _or_ there are no further